civol/HDLRuby/README.md

 [<type 0>, <type 1>, ... ]
 ```

-For example the following code declares the type of the vectors made of a 8-bit logical, a 16-bit signed and a 16-bit unsigned values:
+For example, the following code declares the type of the vectors made of a 8-bit logical, a 16-bit signed and a 16-bit unsigned values:

 ```ruby
 [ bit[8], signed[16], unsigned[16] ]